 Does your research involve collaborators from other institutions or organizations?

-☐ Yes, respond to question 10.6
+☒ Yes, respond to question 10.6

-☒ No, skip to question 10.7
+☐ No, skip to question 10.7

 For collaborative projects, describe how data will be handled and secured.
 If a central storage mechanism will be used, please indicate which institution is hosting the data:

-N/A
+We plan on including Dr. Sungsoo (Ray) Hong (shong31@gmu.edu) from George Mason University as an external collaborator.
+We plan on storing the data in a Virginia Tech OneDrive folder so Virginia Tech will still be hosting and securing the data.
+Dr. Hong will be present during some of the interviews and will be able to access the email addresses of the participants if he wants to contact them in the future.

 Describe the plan for data disposition following the conclusion of the study (e.g., long-term archive of data, data destruction).